Borrow only what is necessary to actually pay for your educational expenses

 - Instructions can be found here.

-- Complete a Master Promissory Note online
+- Complete Loan Entrance Counseling and Master Promissory Note here.

 - Complete your Disbursement Permission online through your FSU Portal to authorize FSU to disburse your funds through electronic funds transfer to a bank account of your choosing.
 For more information, visit Student Business Services for disbursement permissions and refund account set up.